jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 And **we felt good** about that.

-I wanted to break down how [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/), a static analysis tool for [Elm](https://elm-lang.org/), was able to help us with these big changes that we were very confident with.
+I wanted to break down how [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/), a static analysis tool for [Elm](https://elm-lang.org/), was able to help us with these big changes that we felt very confident with.
 Spoiler: It's because of the lack of side-effects in the language.

 ### Obscurity by impurity